kman3107/Kman3107.github.io/tutorials/1.13.2/forge/1.2-basic-mod/index.md

 **Please note that your package needs to be lowercase!**

 Next make a new Class and name it after your mod name or simply call it `Main`.
-> The name of your main mod class should be either `Main` or your Mod Name in upper camel case/Pascal case.
-Examples of main mod class names:
+> The name of your main mod class should be either `Main` or your Mod Name in upper camel case/Pascal case. **Your class name can only contain alphanumberic characters (`a-Z` and `0-9`).** Examples of main mod class names:
 > 1) `Main`
 > 2) `NoCubes`
 > 3) `Kathairis`